 - Signs of Breech Baby

-- How to turn breech baby?
+- Will my doctor try to turn my breech baby?

-*This is just for educational purposes, it is not medical advice.
-Please ask your doctor any questions you have.
-I am not a doctor.
+This is just for educational purposes, it is not medical advice.

 What is breech baby?